treehouses/treehouses.github.io/pages/vi/nextcloud-tor.md

 reboot
 ```
 Replace `username`, `wifiname`, and `wifipassword` with your Github username, wifi name, and wifi password.
 Save the file, and safely eject the SD card.

+**NOTE**: You must modify the `autorunonce` file _before_ using the SD card with the Raspberry Pi.
+Failure to do this step correctly will cause "Planet Learning" - another OLE service - to load when starting Tor.
+Don’t hesitate to ask other members in the [Gitter chat](https://gitter.im/treehouses/Lobby) if you are not able to load Nextcloud _after attempting this step again_.

 ## Install Tor